StackVista/stackstate-docs/develop/developer-guides/custom-functions/functions.md

 ## Native functions

 To improve performance, some default StackState functions have been implemented as native functions.
 It's not possible to view or edit the script body of a native function in the StackState UI.
-It is not possible to create a custom native function.
+It isn't possible to create a custom native function.